TaygaHoshi/tt-project/Classes/Soldier.md

 		Two handed specialization:
 			#TODO
 		Dual wielding specialization:
-			You can spend 1 stamina to remove the -2 penalty on the attack with your off-hand weapon when performing a Dual Strike.
+			When performing a Dual Strike, your off-hand weapon doesn't gain a -2 penalty to its precision roll.
 		Bow specialization:
 			If you choose to stand still this turn, your ranged weapon attacks gain a +1 bonus to precision rolls.
 You can't move this turn if you use this ability.
 		Wand and staff specialization: